-We have written to Jon Rouse, Director General from the Department of Health to share concerns raised by local Healthwatch regarding the lack of quality assurance of adult social care services that are currently non-regulated by the CQC or are non-local authority contracted.
+We have written to Jon Rouse, Director General from the Department of Health to share concerns raised by local Healthwatch that:

-- users of these non-regulated services (including self-funded and personal budget holders) have no means to make an informed choice of service based on quality and have no way of raising concerns about the quality of services they receive
+- People using these non-regulated services (including self-funded and personal budget holders) have no means to make an informed choice of service based on quality and have no way of raising concerns about the quality of services they receive.

 Given the national significance of non CQC regulated and non-local authority contracted services, the increasing use of personal budgets and direct payments, and the gravity of this issue felt by local Healthwatch, we would like to know how the following will be addressed: